ICBA Legislative and Regulatory Successes 2006-2015

 FDIC Lowers Hurdle to De Novo Formation.

 On April 6, 2016 the FDIC announced that it will reduce from seven to three years the period of heightened supervisory monitoring of newly formed, or de novo, banks.
-This lower regulatory hurdle will facilitate de novo formation.
+This lower regulatory hurdle will help facilitate de novo formation.

 Policy Statement Recognizes Unique Characteristics of Small Banks in Establishing Diversity Policies and Practices.

 A final interagency policy statement recognizes the need for financial institutions to have flexibility to tailor their diversity policies and practices.
 As a result of ICBA’s advocacy and that of other industry groups, the policy statement acknowledges that smaller institutions and those located in remote areas face different challenges and have fewer available options.